HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

 - An authoritative DNS server for configured domain names (`MyDomainNames`), responding to SOA, NS, MX, and address queries.
 MX and address responses point to the server's own public IP.
+- An authoritative DNS server for predefined custom records on any domain name.
 - A stub resolver that blocks advertising and malicious domains for home networks (`AllowQueryFromCidrs`).
 - Handle TXT queries as the [carrier of app command invocation](<https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-DNS-server-(invoke-app-commands)>).